Performance Management… Principles of Performance Management › HRM Megaposts

 Advice on Career Planning

-2. Don't ever judge and analyse yourself, like your likes and dislikes, abilities, etc. by listening to what people around you say.
+1. Try not to waste much time and wait too long between career planning sessions.2.
+Don't ever judge and analyse yourself, like your likes and dislikes, abilities, etc. by listening to what people around you say.
 Be your best judge.

 3. Be open to constructive criticisms.